Entick v Carrington: Judgment

 The trial took place in Westminster Hall presided over by Lord Camden, the Chief Justice of the Common Pleas.
 Carrington and his colleagues claimed that they acted on Halifax's warrant, which gave them legal authority to search Entick's home; they therefore could not be liable for the tort.
 However, Camden held that Halifax had no right under statute or under precedent to issue such a warrant and therefore found in Entick's favour.
 In the most famous passage Camden stated:

 Hence Lord Camden ruled, as later became viewed as a general principle, that the state may do nothing but that which is expressly authorised by law, while the individual may do anything but that which is forbidden by law.

 Significance

 The judgment established the limits of executive power in English law: the state may act lawfully only in a manner prescribed by statute or common law.

 It was also part of the background to the Fourth Amendment to the United States Constitution and was described by the Supreme Court of the United States as "a 'great judgment', 'one of the landmarks of English liberty', 'one of the permanent monuments of the British Constitution', and a guide to an understanding of what the Framers meant in writing the Fourth Amendment".

-The importance of Entick v Carrington in limiting the ability of law enforcement to only act within the law was recognised in the post-Brexit decision of the EU to allow data sharing between the UK and EU.